Little-Podi/Little-Podi/README.md

 ## Region of Interests

-- Video World Models for Generalist Robots
+- Video World Models for General-Purpose Robots
 - Self-Improvement by Scaling Data and Compute

 ## Selected Checkpoints